 It is against this background perhaps – and the question of how to deal with Facebook’s Libra – that Trump’s attitude should be measured.

-Where the Fed chairman goes, Trump is often tempted to go in the opposite direction.
+Where the Fed chairman goes, Trump is often tempted to go in

 Facebook Libra – get a banking charter says Trump